aaldacog/personal/PlattevilleFromMyWindow/Readme.txt

-Photos of U W Platteville from my office
+Photos of U W Platteville from my office window